A quantum monomer-dimer model on Penrose tilings: Averaging of the vison correlator

 We also plot the path-averaged vison correlator as a function of the Euclidean distance between the first and last links along the paths in $R_1$ and $R_2$; see~\cref{supp-fig:vison-ed}.
 We denote this Euclidean distance for a given path $\overline{\Gamma}$ by $D_{\text{ED}}(\overline{\Gamma})$.
 Here, we employ a binning procedure similar to that used for the dimer-dimer correlator in~\cref{sec:dimer-dimer-averaging}.
 Specifically, we bin the paths based on their $D_{\text{ED}}(\overline{\Gamma})$ values, using the same bin width as that chosen for the dimer-dimer correlator, which is $0.4a$.
 For each bin $b$, we compute the average and standard deviation of the correlator over all paths within $b$.
 Additionally, we calculate the standard error in the average correlator for each bin, arising from the finite precision of the Monte Carlo calculation.
 We find that the path-averaged vison correlator decays exponentially with the Euclidean distance between the endpoints, with correlation lengths of $1.79a \pm 0.03a$ and $1.78a \pm 0.04a$ in $R_1$ and $R_2$, respectively.
 Note that $D_{\text{ED}}(\overline{\Gamma})$ is bounded by a constant times the path length $| \overline{\Gamma} |$, which represents the number of links crossed by $\overline{\Gamma}$.
-Thus, the exponential decay of the vison correlator with the path length implies an exponential decay with the Euclidean distance between the fist and last links of the paths.
+Thus, the exponential decay of the vison correlator with the path length implies an exponential decay with the Euclidean distance between the first and last links of the paths.
+Since we sample over $2\times 10^6$ maximal dimer coverings to calculate the vison correlator for each path, the statistical accuracy of our Monte Carlo calculation is expected to be on the order of $1/\sqrt{2\times 10^6} \approx 7 \times 10^{-4}$.
+Therefore, correlator values below this level are not reliable.
+In Fig.~\ref{supp-fig:vison-ed}, the vison correlator appears to saturate at a level of approximately $10^{-3}$ at large distances.
+This is on the order of the expected precision of our calculation, indicating that the saturation is an artifact due to the finite number of Monte Carlo samples, rather than a physical phenomenon.